normieName/Economy-Discord-Bot/README.md

 Welcome to the Gamble Discord Bot!
 This bot allows users to engage in various gambling games, including Baccarat, Blackjack, and Coin Flip, while tracking their currency status through a secure database.

-## **Introduction**

-Project Title is a project that does something useful.
-It was created to solve a particular problem, and it provides a solution that is better than the alternatives.

 ## **Features**
 Game Options: Play Baccarat, Blackjack, or Coin Flip.
 Currency Options: Daily, Balance, Donate, or Leaderboard.